-The 1200-hour Barbering course is taught over a period of 40 weeks.
+The 900-hour Barbering course is taught over a period of 30 weeks.
 The curriculum is based on the barbering techniques prescribed by the state of Florida for a barber license.
 The course includes all facets of barbering techniques using the clipper, shears, and chemicals.
 The course includes the art of shaving the face and neck, cutting and arranging the hair, and training in the use of chemicals.

 The objectives of the Barbering program are to prepare the student to become a Barber and teach them how to be successful in the field, and to prepare them for the licensing exam.
 This program is intended to train students to enter the workforce as an entry-level barber.
+Students from other states will be advised about requirements in their state.